One of the most popular “best practices” in B2B sales and marketing is to create buyer personas.

 - Expanding marketing-sourced contributions to pipeline

 - Improving the quality and conversion of leads to close business

 - Ensuring ROI of marketing investments

 However, according to the concept of Fundamental Attribution Error, the urgency to change exists in the buyer’s context, not in their character.

-If you build and tell a story based on the KPI of improving lead conversion to closed business, you might spark your prospects’ interest level, but the real connection point—the urgency to change their status quo—is created when you show them how their current approach (situation) is putting them at risk relative to their desired outcomes.
+If you build and tell a story based on the KPI of improving lead conversion to closed business, you might spark your prospects’ interest.
+But the real connection point—the urgency to change their status quo—is created when you show them how their current approach (situation)puts them at risk, relative to their desired outcomes.

 A Better Approach to B2B Buyer Personas